mdolab/pygeo/doc/advanced_ffd.rst

 However, we limited the parameterization to perturbing the individual control points.
 In many applications, we will need to also allow for large-scale changes to the geometry, such as making an object longer, wider, or curved.

-The purpose of this tutorial is to introduce *global* design variables in the ``DVGeometry`` FFD implementation.
+The purpose of this tutorial is to introduce *global* design variables in the :class:`.DVGeometry` FFD implementation.
 During this tutorial, we will use the Cessna 172 airplane wing as our example geometry.